Summary

 Azure AI Foundry (consumption-based, on the Azure invoice) handles the developer side: building, testing, deploying, and running agents.
 The execution side is the domain of developers and platform engineers.
 They manage the agent's code, model configuration, API integrations, and compute resources.

-Both control planes apply to the same agent simultaneously.
+Both control planes apply to the same agent simultaneously, and the boundary between them is shifting.
+From 1 July 2026, Foundry agent security moves from the Azure side (Defender for Cloud) to the M365 side (Agent 365).
 An organisation deploying agents at scale would see Agent 365 costs on their M365 invoice and Foundry execution costs on their Azure invoice, managed by different teams, under different budget lines, with different cost dynamics.
-The governance team sees a predictable per-seat cost.
-The engineering team sees a variable consumption bill.
-Neither team has full visibility into the other's spend without deliberate cross-team coordination.
+The governance team sees a predictable per-seat cost while the engineering team sees a variable consumption bill, and neither has full visibility into the other's spend without deliberate cross-team coordination.

 The same agent appears on two separate invoices: Agent 365 governance on the M365 bill (per-seat) and execution costs on the Azure bill (consumption).
 Budget owners on each side may not see the other's spend.

 Microsoft 365 Copilot (included in E7 at $30) provides a limited zero-cost agent capability.
-Copilot Studio lite for internal agents allows zero-rated agent usage within Copilot Chat, Teams, and SharePoint.
-Anything beyond those boundaries costs credits.
+Copilot Studio lite for internal agents allows zero-rated agent usage within Copilot Chat, Teams, and SharePoint for classic answers, generative answers, and Microsoft Graph tenant grounding.
+Publishing to external channels or using premium connectors requires a standalone Copilot Studio subscription or pay-as-you-go Azure billing.

 🖐 Need help optimising your Microsoft 365 investment?
 Learn more: Microsoft 365 Planning and Optimisation.